EuroLinux/eurolinux-migration-scripts/README.md

 - Scientific Linux 7

-It is possible to migrate from other release versions such as 8.2 since the script should succeed in syncing the packages to newest EuroLinux equivalents but it's not officially supported.
+It is possible to migrate from other release versions such as 8.2 since the script should succeed in syncing the packages to EuroLinux equivalents but it's not officially supported.
 Analogically a migration from 7.4 upwards should succeed in syncing to EuroLinux 7.9.
 **If a system has been installed with Secure Boot enabled, make sure that it is disabled first before running the script.**